LuisAPR1/LuisAPR1/README.md

 ---

-## 🤝 Let's Talk
+## Let's Talk

-- 📬 **Open to internships and collaborations** · feel free to DM via GitHub or LinkedIn
+- **Open to internships and collaborations** · feel free to DM via GitHub or LinkedIn
-- 💡 Love turning ideas into products and always excited to jam on distributed systems, applied AI, or UI/UX for devs
+- Love turning ideas into products and always excited to jam on distributed systems, applied AI, or UI/UX for devs
-- ☕ If you're also into learning by doing, let's chat ✨
+- If you're also into building by learning out loud, let's chat

 <p align="center">
   <img src="https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif" width="200" alt="Coding cat gif"/>